RobSpectre/mvf1/README.rst

 Features
 ===============

-* Command line interface for controlling MultiViewer For F1.
+* Command line interface for controlling `MultiViewer For F1`_.
 Useful for integrations with control interfaces like `StreamDeck`_
 * Pythonic interface for controlling `MultiViewer For F1`_.
 No GraphQL needed!
 * `Type hints`_
-* TODO: Full documentation
+* Full documentation
 * TODO: Test coverage
 * `black`_ Praise the Dark Lord